 Does it matter?

 Most of the Internet sites that offer historical information about Easter and its symbols freely admit to their non-Christian (pagan) roots.
 Why do people still celebrate the religious holiday even after they "know the facts?"
 It all comes down to the simple fact that, to them, it does not matter.
-The question that needs to be addresses is whether it matters to God!
+They fail to ask themselves, however, on whether it matters to God!

 The book of Exodus has one of the best Biblical examples of what God thinks about being worshipped using any of the customs and practices found in the worship of false gods.
 This example is directly applicable to holidays like Easter.
 We pick up the story right after God has used Moses and Aaron to free the children of Israel from Egyptian slavery.